its-cyberjaya/constitution/README.md

 4. If there are clashes between the constituency of IT Society and the regulation of student affair division, the latter must be taken into consideration.

 ## Regulation 11: Others

-1. To ensure transparency and integrity of IT Society committee and operations, **records, reports, and meeting minutes are to be disclosed to the public**.
-Certain documents, however, can be kept confidential as we deem fit.
-2.
+1. Although certain documents or records may be considered confidential by the organization, the society's members and committee should strive to disclose records, reports and meeting minutes to the public as much as possible to maintain a high level of transparency and integrity.

 ## Regulation 12: Resignation or Dismissal